pyrmont/articles.inqk.net/_posts/2018-06-07-beatsx-2-wishlist.md

 tags: []
 ---

-In my paen to the BeatsX earphones I put a list of improvements I'd like to see at the end.
+I put a list of improvements I'd like to see at the end of my [paen to the BeatsX earphones](http://articles.inqk.net/2018/02/22/beatsx-paean.html).
 I've come up with a few more so I'll list them all here for easy reference.

 * **Power Button**: The power button needs to be rethought.
 At present, you need to hold it down until a light comes on/goes off.
 That's almost impossible to do unless you take the earphones off.
 It should be a sliding switch you can toggle without needing to look at it (like the mute switch on your iPhone).